SCREENWRITING: WORKING WITH DIRECTORS

 It’s important to have a well-balanced form of communication.
-Whether your collaborating through phone calls, email, Skype, or in person, it’s imperative to establish that form of communication comfortably and use it to your advantage.
-I typically have director clients I works with over the phone because they are in different regions, and others I work with in person here in LA.
-When on the phone, I use Google Docs so the director can see in real time our notes, points of discussion, and “menu.”
+Whether you’re collaborating through phone calls, email, Skype, or in person, it’s imperative to establish that form of communication comfortably and use it to your advantage.
+I typically have director clients I work with over the phone because they are in different regions, and others I work with in person here in LA.
+When on the phone, I use Google Docs so the director can see in real-time our notes, points of discussion, and “menu.”

 I’ve had a few difficult situations where directors wanted to collaborate and actually write over the phone with me.
 For me, it’s not my favorite form of screenwriting.
 I like to think my ideas out, type them, make a mistake, fix it, and with each readthrough, finesse, finesse, finesse.

 I find my process extremely difficult to do when collaborating in real-time.
 So, I set my boundaries.
 Part of my process is going away, taking a week or two, and writing the first draft.
 This is after our meetings, discussions, and ultimately clarifying the director’s vision.
 That way, I can have the time and confidence in writing the screenplay to the best of my ability.

 Even when working with my co-writer, we’ll assign scenes to one another.
 That’s what works for us.
 You might be more inclined to collaborate more directly.
 And that’s fine, too.
 The point is, communicate your process clearly and make sure there is respect for your process.